rjarratt/Route20/Main/Route20/readme.txt

 3. Although it can be configured as a Level 1 node, it has only been tested as a Level 2 (area router) node.
 4. Limited testing on Raspberry Pi.
 5. Performance not tested.
+Does not implement throttling, so traffic sent to a machine with a slow network interface may experience problems.
 6. Not tested with multiple ethernets.
-7. Limited testing with multiple bridges.

 Configuration
 -------------